kb-dk/access-digital-objects/geographic-data.md

 + The metadata is stored in Common Object Publishing (COP)
 + Vertical, photogrammetrical, images from 1954, 1995 and 2006.
 These are provided by [COWI](http://www.cowi.dk/menu/home/) based on originals in our collections.

 The service is based on the Amazon A9 open Search web service protocol.
-A more [detailed description is available](cop-backend.md).
+A more [detailed description of that is available](cop-backend.md#open-search).

 ~~Kendte mangler og kommende ændringer: Det er ikke muligt at begrænse resultater til kun at vise korrekt placerede luftfotos.~~